peeringdb/docs/docs/api_specs.md

 You can use the since argument with a unix timestamp (seconds) to retrieve all objects updated since then.
-Note that this result will contain objects that were deleted in that timeframe as well - you can spot them by checking for status "deleted"
+Note that this result will contain objects that were deleted in that time frame as well - you can spot them by checking for status "deleted"

     ?since=1443414678